davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 ### 热爱父母

-I love my parents, because they are the people who love and understand me most in the world.
-They know my personality and habits.
-Therefore, it' s easy for us to communicate and talking with them makes me feel happy and safe.
+I love my parents, and/because they are the people who love and understand me most in the world.
+They know my personality, my habits and my everything.

+Therefore, it's easy for us to communicate and talking with them makes me feel happy and safe.
 Last time, I traveled to Boston, and every night before asleep I called my parents I shared my happy experiences in the trip with them, and it helped me to feel less homesick.

-I love my parents and they are the people who understand me the most in the world.
-They know my personality, my habits and my everything.
 Every time when I need to make some important decisions, I often ask them for advice, and they never fail to give me useful ones.

 ### 童不成熟

-Young adults may be easily influenced and may not be able to distinguish right from wrong, which is not suitable for xxx.

-To illustrate, many young people tend to follow popular trends without critically analyzing the consequences.

 kids are not mature and self-controlled, so they need this kind of external rewards.
-Otherwise, it' s easy for them to lose interest in study.
+Otherwise, it's easy for them to lose interest in study.

 kids are not mature enough to tell the right from the wrong, so they may imitate some negative behaviors in video games, like bad language or violence.

 kids are not very mature and independent.
-I don' t think they have the ability to take good care of a pet.
+I don't think they have the ability to take good care of a pet.

 论点：